 Alaskans have spoken out against oil and gas development for decades, most recently standing up with almost 93,000 Americans to say no to Lease Sale 258.
-We will stand up for the future we want again and ask President Biden to not only remove Lower Cook Inlet from this Five Year Plan but to remove it from all future plans.
+We will stand up for the future we want again and ask to remove Lower Cook Inlet from all future plans.

 What's the risk?

 Companies will be allowed to directly discharge drilling waste into Cook Inlet

 Difficult to quantify, but installed platforms, discharge, increased boat traffic, and noise in a pristine area

 Disturbance to migratory birds, marine mammals, and fish

 The current draft EIS predicts a 19% chance that one or more large (more than 42,000 gallons) oil spill will occur.
 Sea conditions, ice, temperatures, high waves, large tides and currents would hinder clean-up efforts.

 If you want to speak up and call for #NoNewLeases you can also sign national petitions like the one that the League of Conservation Voters has here.

 If you want to speak up on both Cook Inlet and the Gulf, you can sign both our petition AND the local petition in the Gulf of Mexico.
 We know many of us stand in solidarity with other communities that are devastated through oil and gas development.
 The Gulf of Mexico remembers the Deepwater Horizon like the Gulf of Alaska remembers the Exxon Valdez.
 Here!

 Support our work